Back to Song Library

 About Bella Ciao

-Bella Ciao is one of the most recognisable Italian folk and resistance melodies, so it fits very naturally as a melody-first page for players searching across ocarina, recorder, and tin whistle.
+Bella Ciao is one of the most recognizable Italian folk and resistance melodies, so it fits very naturally as a melody-first page for players searching across tin whistle, recorder, and ocarina.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.

 The page is laid out in 2/4 with a reference tempo around 90 BPM and a key center of Ab.
 This arrangement stays approachable, but it still gives useful practice in phrasing, breath control, and cleaner note changes.
 The tune is useful for phrase repetition, clean articulation, and keeping a steady march-like pulse across a familiar folk melody.
+It also works well when players want a folk tune that stays readable in tin whistle or recorder view.
 The melody-first layout keeps attention on finger changes, timing, and tone.

 What This Page Includes